 Flexible Learning Options

 Take classes when and where it’s convenient for you with LTC’s flexible learning options.
-Not only can you choose from day, evening and weekend options, you can also take classes online and choose from blended, Interactive Television (ITV), correspondence, accelerated, and self-paced classes.
+Not only can you choose from day, evening and weekend options, you can also take classes online and choose from blended, competency-based, online and accelerated classes.

 We know you need flexibility when you’re trying to fit college into your busy life.
 At LTC, how you set your schedule is up to you.
 Combine our flexible learning options—including blended, online and accelerated classes—with traditional format classes offered during the day, in the evening and on weekends to create the schedule you need.
 Simply use our Find a Class search and select the course delivery you are interested in.